Blupo/ColorPane/docs/contributing.md

 Bugs should be submitted via GitHub issue.
 Make sure that the bug you're reporting isn't already part of another issue.

 Please include a detailed description and an image and/or video of the bug to make it easier to track down.
-If there's error output in Studio, please include it.
+If there's relevant error output in Studio, please include it.

 ## Documentation